GlitchPhoenix98/Linux-trolling-script/README.md

 This will start the script in the terminal!
 Try to distribute this script to your friends without telling them what the script does!

 (Is this dumb?
 Yes.
 Is it pointless?
 Yes.
 But hey!
 I have to start somewhere.)

+WARNING: THIS MAY DESTROY THE EGOS OF ARCH ELITISTS.